cloudtruth/terraform-provider-cloudtruth/docs/data-sources/parameter_value.md

 ### Optional

-- `as_of` (String) Retrieve the parameter value 'as of' the specified RFC3333 date, mutually exclusive with 'tag'
+- `as_of` (String) A filter for retrieving the parameter value 'as of' the specified RFC3333 date, mutually exclusive with 'tag'
-- `environment` (String) The CloudTruth environment containing the Parameter Value
+- `environment` (String) The CloudTruth environment where the Parameter Value will be added.
+Defaults to the 'default' environment
 - `project` (String) The CloudTruth project
-- `tag` (String) Retrieve the parameter value that matches a specific tag, mutually exclusive with 'as_of'
+- `tag` (String) Retrieve the parameter value that matches this tag, mutually exclusive with 'as_of'

 ### Read-Only